 - Soft credit check.
 This is an inquiry that occurs when a person or company checks your credit report for background.
 This typically occurs during a preapproval or prequalification process.
-Soft inquiries have to affect on your credit score.
+Soft inquiries have no effect on your credit score.

 - Term.
 The time limit you have to pay back your loan.